 - A. The School shall provide transportation to the School's students consistent with the requirements of Part I.E. of Chapter 1006, Florida Statutes, section 1012.45 and section 1002.33(20)(c), Florida Statutes.
-The School may provide transportation through an agreement or contract with the Sponsor, a private provider, and/or parents. - B. Reasonable Distance: The School and Sponsor shall cooperate in making arrangements that ensure that transportation is not a barrier to equal access for all students residing within 15 mile radius of school. - C. Should the School choose to schedule its instructional day to accommodate the Sponsor's regular bus transportation schedules, the Sponsor may agree to provide transportation to and from School for students residing along already established transportation routes in the Sponsor's district.
+The School may provide transportation through an agreement or contract with the Sponsor, a private provider, and/or parents. - B. Reasonable Distance: The School and Sponsor shall cooperate in making arrangements that ensure that transportation is not a barrier to equal access for all students residing up to a 15 mile radius using hubs that will provide transport to Venice, South Venice and North Port and surrounding areas if needed.

+- C. Should the School choose to schedule its instructional day to accommodate the Sponsor's regular bus transportation schedules, the Sponsor may agree to provide transportation to and from School for students residing along already established transportation routes in the Sponsor's district.
 The Sponsor and the School shall negotiate the compensation for transportation services and enter into a separate contract.
-The Sponsor shall deduct such amount from the School's revenue disbursements.
+The Sponsor may deduct such amount from the School's revenue disbursements.
 The School may enter into a separate agreement with the Sponsor to receive additional transportation services for extracurricular events, field trips, and other activities. - D. The School shall comply with all applicable transportation safety requirements.
 Should the School choose to implement its own transportation plan rather than contract with the Sponsor for transportation services, it shall submit a transportation plan to the Sponsor for review and approval.
-The School shall provide the Sponsor the name of the private transportation provider and a copy of the signed contract no later than ten (10) business days prior to the use of the service.

-E. If the School submits data relevant to FTE funding for transportation that is later determined through the audit procedures to be inaccurate, the School shall be responsible for any reimbursement to the Sponsor and/or state arising as a result of any errors or omissions, misrepresentations or inaccurate projections for which the School is responsible.
+The School shall provide the Sponsor the name of the private transportation provider and a copy of the signed contract no later than ten (10) business days prior to the use of the service. - E. If the School submits data relevant to FTE funding for transportation that is later determined through the audit procedures to be inaccurate, the School shall be responsible for any reimbursement to the Sponsor and/or state arising as a result of any errors or omissions, misrepresentations or inaccurate projections for which the School is responsible.
 Any transportation FTE adjustment, which is attributable to error or substantial non-compliance by the School, the Sponsor shall deduct such assessed amount from the next available payment otherwise due to the School, without penalty of interest.
 Any deficit incurred by the School shall be the sole fiscal responsibility of the School and the Sponsor shall have no liability for the same.